Creating a new secondary school in Streatham Vale, London

 - Completed ahead of schedule and defect free

-Our team of educations specialists have created a new 900 place secondary school in Streatham Vale, London, creating a rich and vibrant learning environment for both students and staff.
+Our team of educations specialists created a new 900 place secondary school in Streatham Vale, London, creating a rich and vibrant learning environment for both students and staff.

 Watch our customer talk about the project:

 The old and outdated original school building was fully demolished and replaced with a new secondary school which was carefully crafted to compliment both the modern needs of the school environment and that of the neighbouring community.

 Procured through the Southern Construction Framework, the new school facilities include a sports hall and changing complex, 4 multi-use games areas including 3G grass surfacing, ICT suite, modern teaching classrooms and attractive new landscaping including specific play areas around the campus.